Timothée Chalamet & Saoirse Ronan’s Chemistry Is So Hot It’s A “Bonfire”

-English teachers across America were probably aghast to hear that all of Twitter was dominated by excitement over Louisa May Alcott's Little Women on Tuesday, and they have Saoirse Ronan and Timothée Chalamet in the film's new trailer to thank.
-The actors star as Jo and Laurie, respectively, in Greta Gerwig's adaptation of the classic novel, and it sounds like their chemistry is going to inspire all of us to revisit AP Lit.
+Twitter was dominated by excitement over Louisa May Alcott's Little Women on Tuesday, and we have Saoirse Ronan and Timothée Chalamet in the film's new trailer to thank.
+The actors star as Jo and Laurie, respectively, in Greta Gerwig's adaptation of the classic novel, and it sounds like their chemistry is going to inspire all of us to revisit A-Level English Lit.

 “There is some true pairing between them that feels like what’s in the tradition of great cinematic pairings,” Gerwig told People and Entertainment Weekly about the stars.
 “They have an energy between them that is like they become a bonfire when they’re together.
 They’re both so alive and they’re both so talented and so smart and so young.
 When you put them together it’s like combustion.”